fhir-schema/fhir-schema-codegen/example/typescript/readme.md

 ### Working with FHIR Resources

-The SDK provides full type safety for all FHIR resources.
+The SDK provides TypeScript interfaces for all FHIR resources.
 Here's an example of creating a Patient:

 ```typescript
 import { Patient } from './aidbox/types/hl7-fhir-r4-core';